 The University of Niamey operates since 1998 a pilot plant for domestic wastewater treatment based on stabilisation ponds.
-This plant is composed of 3 lines of treatment, each composed of 6 trapezoid basins with an area of 14 m2, a meter of depth and an approximate volume of 7 m3 (Idder et al 2000).
+This plant is composed of 3 lines of treatment, each composed of 6 trapezoid basins with an area of 14 m2 each, one meter of depth and an approximate volume of 7 m3 (Idder et al 2000).

 The duckweed treatment was studied from February to May 2002, in a serie of 6 basins.
-The first three basins used microphytes (B13 to B15 figure 1) and the last three were covered with duckweed (B16 to B18).
-The system (B13 to B18) received about 3.5 m^3 /day of wastewater from the university campus divided in 5 loadings (7h, 10h, 13h, 16h, 19h).
+The first three basins used microphytes and the last three were covered with duckweed.
+During the day the system received 5 loadings of 700 litres ($3.5 \text{ m}^3/\text{day}$) of wastewater from the university campus.